-Yesterday, a dear friend of mine shared her reflections on Charlottesville and the aftermath—and they were revelatory about the dilemma that privilege provides those of us who are both blessed and burdened with it.
+Yesterday, a dear friend of mine and I were catching up on each other’s lives after not having spoken for a while.
+As our conversation turned to the news of the day, she shared a surprising but not uncommon perspective on the profound fractures here in this nation along the lines of race—and they were revelatory about the dilemma that privilege provides those of us who are both blessed and burdened with it.

 “I try and stay out of all of that craziness.” she said.
-“I just think people on both sides get all too worked up over monuments and things like that.
+“I just think people on both sides get all too worked up over monuments and rallies and partisan bickering and things like that.
 I just think we should stop with all the social media posts and all the protesting and just love each other.”
 She expressed fatigue at her social media feed and contemplated turning it all off.

 I could see in her eyes that she was sincere in her incredulity at the discord.

 I could sense that she genuinely was grieved by it all.